 Inari Medical (NARI) Faces DOJ Probe and Investor Backlash Amid Kickback Allegations– Hagens Berman

-Contact Hagens Berman by July 12, 2024 Deadline to Join Class Action Against Inari Medical (NARI)
+Contact Hagens Berman by July 12, 2024 Deadline to Join Class Action Against NARI

 Class Period: Feb.
 24, 2022 – Feb.
 28, 2024